Wild Card 2026 NFL betting guide, odds, props: Top model, AI, expert, parlay, DFS picks revealed

 After 272 games, you should have all of the data you need to craft the ideal Wild Card Weekend NFL betting guide.
 However, there is not much that separates favorites versus underdogs when it comes to making NFL picks.
 Underdogs have covered at just slightly over half of the time (51.3%) this season, but you don't want to leave your NFL Wild Card bets to, essentially, the flip of a coin.
 So, you should rely on other NFL betting trends and tendencies ahead of the opening slate of the 2026 NFL playoffs.

-There are four road dogs to make Wild Card Weekend NFL predictions on, and away teams have covered at a 50.2% clip this season.
-These include the Rams (-10) versus the Panthers and Packers (-1.5) against the Bears on Saturday, plus the Bills (+1.5) facing the Jaguars on Sunday, and finally the Texans (-3) taking on the Steelers on Monday.
-The other matchups, per the latest Wild Card Weekend NFL odds, are Eagles vs. 49ers (+6) and Patriots vs. Chargers (+3.5), both on Sunday.
+There is one more road dog to make Wild Card Weekend NFL predictions on, and away teams have covered at a 50.2% clip this season.
+This includes the Texans (-3) taking on the Steelers on Monday night, even though Houston has never won a road playoff game in franchise history.
+The other matchups, per the latest Wild Card Weekend NFL odds, are Jaguars vs. Bills (+1.5), Eagles vs. 49ers (+6) and Patriots vs. Chargers (+3.5), all on Sunday.

 If you are looking for NFL picks, NFL parlays, or DFS picks for Wild Card Weekend, SportsLine has you covered with its proven model, Machine Learning Model and team of experts.